What are Adrenals?

 - Increase the amino acids tyrosine and phenylalanine (hydrolyzed collagen contains these and many more essential amino acids)

-This term is not commonly accepted by mainstream medicine but in my humble opinion, it should be.
+Also known as "adrenal exhaustion", this term is not commonly accepted by mainstream medicine but in my humble opinion, it should be.
 It's like many things that modern medicine doesn't wish to recognise (because many of these things aren't treated by drugs but rather diet and nutrition and sometimes through herbal medicine).

 It's like how chronic fatigue was not medically recognised for the longest time by allopathic medicine but now is and how pyrrole disorder still isn;' but soon will be...